 Read all about what causes bad breath and what to do if halitosis seems to be an ongoing problem for you.
 And if you just need to freshen your breath up quickly?
 We have some natural remedies as well as recommendations for mouthwash and breath spray.

 Scale and polish at the dentist

 Even with the best oral hygiene routine, it’s hard to remove all the plaque from your teeth, all the time.
-When tartar builds up, the only way to remove it is with a professional teeth cleaning at the dentist, known as a scale and polish.
+When tartar builds up, the only way to remove it is with a professional teeth cleaning at the dentist.
+In the US, this can involve polishing, scaling and sometimes root planing.
+When both scaling and root planing are done, this is known as a deep cleaning.

 Find out what a standard professional cleaning involves, how much it costs, and how long it usually takes.
 If you have extensive tartar build-up, your scaling and root planing may have to happen over a series of visits.
 However, if you have minimal tartar, your dentist may scale a bit off during a standard cleaning.
 If you have major tartar buildup, your dentist may give you an anesthetic to numb your mouth during the teeth scaling.
 This process may sound daunting, but your dentist will make sure it’s manageable for you.
 And when it’s over, you’ll have a smile that you won’t want to hide.